Toxikuu/to/README.md

 <!-- TODO: update the below line when I'm comfortable with the state of this
            project -->
-**Stupid-simple, rock-solid (EVENTUALLY CURRENTLY WIP AND NOT SOLID AT ALL DO NOT USE HERE BE DRAGONS) package manager for LFS**
+**Relatively simple, rock-solid (EVENTUALLY CURRENTLY WIP AND NOT SOLID AT ALL DO NOT USE HERE BE DRAGONS) package manager for LFS**

 ## Features